I've spent most of my life playing golf.

 Unfortunately we didn't end up taking a golf trip for a couple of years after that and we weren't playing much golf with Jason or Derek anymore either.

 Pat and I still managed to do our fair share of golfing though.
-Remember how I said that him and I played our first round of golf at Deer Park.
-We decided one day to utilize their all-day play rate.
-We managed to play 63 holes of golf while walking the course.
-We easily had time to play another 18 but we decided we should get home and have a good meal instead.
-Possibly more amazing (and crazy) was that we decided to take advantage of the all-day rate at Chewelah Golf & Country Club, but this time with a cart.
-We were the first group out and the last one on the course and managed to complete a historic 82 holes.
+Remember how I said that he and I played our first round of golf at Deer Park.
+We decided one day to utilize their all-day play rate and managed to play 63 holes of golf (while walking the course).
+We easily had time to play, but decided we should get home and have a good meal instead.
+Possibly more amazing (and crazy) was that we decided to take advantage of the all-day rate at Chewelah Golf & Country Club one day, but this time with a cart.
+We were the first group out and the last one on the course, and managed to complete a historic 82 holes.
 Don't think we will ever come close to that again!

 A New Beginning

-In 2001, Pat started working at a different Safeway location and I ended up doing the same in 2002.
-It was also around that time that a strapping young lad named Charlie Rhodes moved up from Richland, WA to Spokane and begin working at Safeway with us.
-Pat and I soon realized that Charlie also had a lot in common with us and that he was starting to take a liking to this game known as golf.
+In 2001, Pat started working at a different Safeway location and I ended up following him over in 2002.
+It was also around that time that a strapping young lad named Charlie Rhodes moved up from Richland, WA to Spokane, and begin working at Safeway with us.
+Pat and I soon realized that Charlie also had a lot in common with us, and that he was starting to take a liking to this game known as golf.
 My first round with Charlie was at Downriver.
 At the time I think Charlie had played very little golf in his life but I was impressed by how well hit full shots (after only taking it up a few years ago).
 He kept the ball in play very well, although he was pretty rusty with his short game.
-I remember he was just off the green on the 15th when he chipped back and forth across the green four times before he finally got the ball on with his fifth try.
-Charlie is a quick study though and he quickly figured out his short game and it is now possibly the strongest part of his game.
+Charlie is a quick study though, and he quickly figured out his short game.
+It is now possibly the strongest part of his game.
 When he gets hot with the putter, he pours in everything.
-He loves to compete and is almost always looking to get some side action on the round, whether it be for a Teamp Competition (Team Comp.), one-on-one, or even for a longest drive or closest to the pin (K.P.) on a hole.
-Charlie is also one of the nicest guys I've known and is always a lot of fun to play with.
+He loves to compete and is almost always looking to get some side action on the round, whether it be for a Team Competition (Team Comp.), one-on-one, or even for a longest drive or closest to the pin (K.P.) on a hole.
+Charlie is also one of the nicest guys I've known, and is always a lot of fun to play with.
 He has also played quite a few courses in his career as well as he is now up to 145.

 Charlie and I have probably played more golf together than anyone in our group.
-There were several years that we rolled out to Downriver in the late afternoon to play twilight (Cheap rate that starts about 3 hours before dusk and let's you play as long as you can.
+There were several years that we consistently rolled out to Downriver in the late afternoon to play twilight (Cheap rate that starts about 3 hours before dusk and lets you play as long as you can.
 Told you we here thrifty!).
 I can't tell you how many times we played in complete darkness.
 I remember one summer Charlie and I played golf 9 out of 10 days at one point.
-The only reason we didn't play 10 was becuase he drove down to Richland for the day, where he still managed to play to make it 10 in a row for him.
+The only reason we didn't play 10 was because he drove down to Richland for the day, where he still managed to play and make it 10 in a row.

 Call Us Thrifty or Call Us Cheap